mysmarthub/commandoro/README.md

 `commandoro --file config.json`

-`commandoro --file config.json --name Ubuntu -d -y`
+`commandoro --file config.json --name Ubuntu -a`

 > On some systems, some commands require administrator rights, so you can install the utility and run it further using: